Sarajevo1914/Firefox-conf/README.md

 # Firefox config
-This is my personal conf for firefox
+This is my personal config for firefox

 ## user.js
 > this is very WIP made by a idiot, read files before using